antistereov/server-config/README.md

 ## Remark

 This configuration is specific to my setup.
 You might need to skip some of these steps.
 I tried to add every source that I used to configure my server.
-Feel free to check these out to.
+Feel free to check these out too.

 Two notes on Docker:
 * I like to use Docker volumes for persistent storage instead of local directories since these are easier to back up, and you cannot destroy your containers with user rights management.
 I strongly recommend you using Docker volumes as well.
 This would have saved me days trying to fix things when setting up my server for the first time.